Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Port Elliot among the top 30% of areas assessed nationwide

-With around 75 people per approval, Port Elliot reflects a developing area.
-Population forecasts indicate it will gain 281 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating further population growth.
+Recent construction comprises predominantly detached dwellings (98.0%) with a smaller proportion of townhouses or apartments (2.0%), preserving Port Elliot's traditional low density character and appealing to those seeking family homes with space.
+With around 79 people per approval, Port Elliot maintains its status as a low-density area.
+Population forecasts estimate Port Elliot will gain approximately 350 residents by 2041.
+Given current development patterns, new housing supply should meet demand, offering favourable conditions for buyers and potentially facilitating further population growth.

 Frequently Asked Questions - Development